LazySamir/bank-tech-test/README.md

 So I can easily see a detailed history of my transactions I want my statement to show the date, amount and remaining balance from each transaction
 ```

+#### Approach
+1. Starting with user story 3: ability to see how much money is in the user's account.
+This will allow me to more easily create withdrawal and deposit feature tests as the user will be able to run a command to see if the transactions were successful.